Everything you need for making leather dog collars and leads

 WHETSTONE

-A whetstone is an essential tool in any leatherworker's toolkit, used to maintain and enhance the sharpness of tools such as the head knife.
-Regular use of a whetstone ensures that the blade remains razor-sharp, allowing for clean, precise cuts and reducing the effort required during leather cutting or skiving.
-The stone works by gradually grinding and honing the edge of the blade, restoring its sharpness over time.
+A whetstone is an essential tool in any leatherworker’s toolkit, used to maintain and restore the sharpness of tools such as the head knife.
+Regular use ensures blades stay razor-sharp, allowing for clean, precise cuts and reducing the effort required during cutting or skiving.

 CUTTING BOARD